duke-git/lancet/docs/function.md

 ### <span id="Debounced">Debounced</span>

-<p>Creates a debounced function that delays invoking fn until after wait duration have elapsed since the last time the debounced function was invoked.</p>
+<p>Creates a debounced function that delays invoking fn until after wait duration have elapsed since the last time the debounced function was invoked.
+This function is deprecated. use Debounce instead.</p>

 <b>Signature:</b>